develephant/coronium-chatterbox-docs/docs-src/docs/index.md

 !!! important
     You should change the default password after the install.
 Making sure to log in as the __coronium__ user, enter __sudo passwd__ in the shell, and then follow the prompts.

-_You can also run __Coronium Chatterbox__ locally, usind a stand-alone binary from the [install repository](https://github.com/develephant/coronium-chatterbox/tree/master/standalone).
+_You can also run __Coronium Chatterbox__ locally, with a stand-alone binary from the [install repository](https://github.com/develephant/coronium-chatterbox/tree/master/standalone)._